Tulsa man pleads guilty in 2022 westside homicide

 After being shot once in the back, Landrum was taken to a hospital, where he was pronounced dead about two hours later, according to the affidavit.

-Prior to being shot, Landrum and his girlfriend had been driving around the complex looking for who they believed tried to force open the front door to their home minutes earlier, according to the affidavit.
+Prior to being shot, Landrum and his girlfriend had been driving around the complex looking for someone they believed had tried to force open the front door to their home minutes earlier, according to the affidavit.

 Landrum was shot as he drove away following a verbal confrontation with another man in the apartment parking lot.